 In addition, the locals mostly use pig and cow intestines for Tripas.
 They also need to prepare it with a proper technique since these ingredients are so hard to chew, either undercooked or overcooked.

-8 Mesmerizing Street Food To Experience In Central Mexico
+In Central Mexico

 Mexico City is perhaps the most famous state of Mexico that influences from and to around the world.
 Nevertheless, neighboring cities such as Puebla and Tlaxcala have also contributed a wide array of cultural dishes to this area.